pnijhara/pnijhara.github.io/content/post/hello.md

 - tech
 - hogo
 autoThumbnailImage : false
-thumbnailImagePosition : "left"
+thumbnailImagePosition : "top"
-coverImage : img/hello-world.png
+coverImage : img/Linux-killer.png
-thumbnailImage: img/hello-world.png
 metaAlignment: center
 ---
 I decided to gift myself a new blog and here is the result ;)